shanekelsey/se_project_react/README.md

 This project was made using:

-Figma
+- Figma
-VSCode
+- VSCode
-GitHub
+- GitHub
-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript
-React
+- React
-Vite
+- Vite
+- json-server
+- react-router-dom